voxpupuli/puppet-cassandra/REFERENCE.md

 ##### <a name="-cassandra--schema--keyspace--replication_map"></a>`replication_map`

-Data type: `hash`
+Data type: `Hash`

 Needed if the keyspace is to be present.
 Optional if it is to be absent.

 Default value: `{}`

 ### <a name="cassandra--schema--permission"></a>`cassandra::schema::permission`

-Grant or revoke permissions.
 To use this class, a suitable `authenticator` (e.g. PasswordAuthenticator) and `authorizer` (e.g. CassandraAuthorizer) must be set in the Cassandra class.